joshterrill/hushnote/README.md

 3. Rename the `.env.example` file to be `.env` by typing `mv .env.example .env`

-4. Add your mongodb URL and secret passphrase to the `.env` file
+4. Add your mongodb URL, secret passphrase, and other required variables to the `.env` file

 5. Type `npm start` to run